About the website

 We try to promote tango as it is danced in Argentina, and we maintain close ties with that country.
 Tango masters from Argentina are regularly invited to teach workshops in Vancouver, and many of our dancers make repeated trips to Buenos Aires.

 Regular milongas are held at a number of venues.
-Please consult the Calendar for details.
+Consult the calendar for details.

 “Cabeza” means “head” in Spanish, and “cabeceo” is the castellano word that refers to the nod of the head that is used to signal the offer and acceptance of dances at a milonga.
-The cabeceo serves a couple of purposes.
-First, it minimizes public embarrassment… because it’s a long walk back to the table for a man who has just come all the way across the room and been turned down for a dance.
-But more importantly, a crowded milonga simply couldn’t function without it.
+A crowded milonga simply couldn’t function without it.
 Hundreds of offers and acceptances must fly back and forth across the room each time a new tanda of music begins, and the cabeceo is really the only practical way for everyone to quickly and efficiently find the right partner.

 1. Direct from Argentina, award-winning dance company PointeTango returns to the Vancouver Fringe with an electrifying new show.
 ‘Tango in the Dark’ brings audiences to the streets of Buenos Aires with a story of two lovers moving to the rhythms of the city night.
 Tickets on sale now!